ivanpopelyshev/FastPixel/README.md

 ## Browser capability

-Tested and works well on: IE11+, Chrome42+, FireFox36+, iOS8+ Safari...
+Tested and works well on: IE11+, Chrome42+, FireFox36+, iOS8+ Safari
 In general, it may work on older versions!
 The only restriction: ECMAScript 5 is required.

 ## Dependencies